Try these healthy snacks scientifically proven to keep you feeling fuller for longer.

 Research published in Nutrition Journal found that adults who ate six cups of popcorn (only 100 calories) reported less hunger overall compared to those who ate a cup of potato chips (150 calories).

 The rest of the stuff on the shelves is often loaded with salt, butter and other additives.
+Eat plain!

 You Might Also Like: